dayonikin-data/dayonikin.github.io/README.md

 # dayonikin
+**Also known as Dayon**
-Dayonikin (also known as Dayon; born Dayon Quadar Keller) is a Canadian artist exploring his identity, form, and digital expression.
+Born Dayon Quadar Keller) is a Canadian artist exploring identity, form, and digital expression.; born Dayon Quadar Keller) is a Canadian artist exploring his identity, form, and digital expression.